nikp12/obsidian-vault/My vault/Google Admin console.md

-Reporting gives reports and audit logs for potential security risks Billing section adds payment methods, views invoices, manages subscriptions, and assigns licenses Account settings customizes org details and sets comm preferences, can also review compliance agreements like GDPR and HIPAA
+Reporting gives reports and audit logs for potential security risks Billing section adds payment methods, views invoices, manages subscriptions, and assigns licenses Account settings customizes org details and sets comm preferences, can also review compliance agreements like GDPR and HIPAA Rules page creates rules and alerts to secure org data, files, devices Storage monitors manages and optimizes how storage is used Send feedback sends feedback